ibexa/documentation-user/docs/content_management/translate_content.md

 If the translations management feature [is installed and properly configured]([[= developer_doc =]]/multisite/languages/translations_management) in your system, the set of features available for [content item](content_items.md) and [product](products.md) translation changes:

-- Application administrators can [define language pairs]([[= developer_doc =]]/multisite/languages/translations_management/#define-language-pairs) and assign [translation providers]([[= developer_doc =]]/multisite/languages/translations_management/#configure-translation-providers) to them.
+- Application administrators can [define language pairs and assign translation services](#manage-translation-services-and-language-pairs) to them.
-- Content editors get a redesigned translation interface called side-by-side translation view.
+- Content editors get a redesigned translation interface called [side-by-side translation view](#side-by-side-translation-view).
 If at least one automated translation provider is configured, editors can use it here to machine-translate content.

 !!! note "Translations management limitations"